m4rku5-5/krispr/README.md

 Please consider that there should be at least 15-20 targets present to get sufficient predictions.

-### Further explanations
+## Further explanations

 In addition one can specify a parameter `-l` which indicates the CRISPR target length excluding PAM (defaults to 20).
 The minimum probe length in multi mode then has to be the `target length + PAM + 1` which in this example means 24.
 In single mode it has to be exactly `target length + PAM + 1`.
-If one of the sequences in the FASTA in multi mode is to short krispr produces `--` in the output columns for this seqid.
+If one of the sequences in the FASTA in multi mode is too short krispr produces `--` in the output columns for this seqid.
 If the length fits, but there are no targets found it produces `-` in the specific output line.

 Explanation of the columns:
 1. seqid - name of the sequence from the FASTA